Famaral97/clubgrid/README.txt

 Notes:
 1. not tested yet for deployment, but in theory we should just need to run `alembic upgrade head` before running flask.
 2. maybe there is a clever way to deal with the env vars.
 Problem is that we run `alembic revision` in the CLI.

+## Merging with transfermarket
+1. Add crawler's `club.csv to `/transfermarket` folder
+2. Export own .csv from the excel to same folder
+3. run `load_dataset.py`, which will create the `/data/data.csv`